Full counting statistics in the sine-Gordon model: Results

 In this section, we present our numerical results for the temperature, coupling strength, and $\alpha$-dependence of the first four cumulants associated with the topological charge, momentum, and energy in canonical equilibrium states.

 As noted in Section \ref{sec:sG_TBA}, there exists a partially decoupled formulation of the TBA equations \cite{2024ScPP...16..145N}, which offers improved numerical performance.
-However, the decoupling procedure entails a mixing of the source terms in Eq.(\ref{eq:tba_dressing}).
+However, the decoupling procedure entails mixing the source terms in Eq. (\ref{eq:tba_dressing}).
 In \cite{2024ScPP...16..145N}, this mixing was followed only for the topological charge, momentum and energy.
-When dressing more complicated quantities, such as those relevant to the cumulants, employing the fully coupled dressing equations proves to be the more straightforward and reliable approach.
+When dressing more complicated quantities, such as those relevant to cumulants, employing the fully coupled dressing equations is the more straightforward and reliable approach.
+Although the transformation of the source terms can, in principle, be determined by following the established procedure, partial decoupling yields a meaningful simplification only for relatively simple source terms.
+By contrast, the quantities appearing in the cumulant expressions are already highly intricate before dressing, and several terms require these quantities to be dressed multiple times.
+Consequently, the resulting partially decoupled expressions become considerably more cumbersome, outweighing any potential simplification and rendering this approach impractical.

 One possible strategy for computing the cumulants is to evaluate the FCS from Eq. (\ref{eq:FCS}) and subsequently determine the cumulants by numerical differentiation.
 This method was proposed in \cite{Myers2020, DelVecchio2023}.
 However, our analysis indicates that only the first derivative can be obtained with satisfactory numerical precision.
 For instance, while $c_2$ may be computed directly from Eq.(\ref{eq:main_c2}) or by keeping the $\lambda$-dependence in Eq.(\ref{eq:main_c1}) and taking a single numerical derivative at $\lambda=0$, attempting to extract $c_2$ by taking a second numerical derivative of Eq.(\ref{eq:FCS}) leads to noticeably reduced accuracy.
-This loss of precision becomes progressively more severe for higher-order derivatives.
+This loss of precision becomes progressively more severe for higher-order derivatives, see Appendix \ref{app:comparison_subsec} for more details.

 For an extensive collection of plots illustrating the functional dependence of the cumulants on temperature, coupling strength, and space-time direction, we refer the interested reader to Appendix \ref{sec:gen_obs}.
 In the plots and tables, dimensionful quantities are measured in appropriate powers of the soliton mass (e.g. ``$T=0.1$'' means $T=0.1m_S$ etc.).